oldhectorsalamanca/cervantesesquizofrenico/README.md

 ## Notes
 Nmap scan uses -T2 option to be fast and stealthy to avoid detection alerts.

 WafW00f do not tries to bypass WAFs but can create alerts while making detections.
+Becuase of that WafW00f code is by default commented,feel free to uncomment.

 MetaFinder may take a few seconds while querying search engines like Bing and Google.